statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 }
 ```

-We also pass the prices to `formatCurrency` which is another helper we've made and should be updated to match your stores currency.
+We also pass the prices to `formatCurrency` which is another helper we've made and should be updated to match your store's currency.

 ### updateQtyInStorefront